DebeshJha/GastroVision/README.md

 ```

 ## Contact
-Please contact debesh.jha@northwestern.edu  & Vanshalisharma@iit.ac.in if you have questions about the dataset and our research activities.
+Please contact debesh.jha@northwestern.edu, vanshalisharma@iitg.ac.in and ulas.bagci@northwestern.edu if you have questions about the dataset and our research activities.
 We always welcome collaboration and joint research!